 As a broadcast sports journalist who hosted flagship TV shows on US sports network ESPN, Cari Champion often stood out as the lone woman—and often the only black person—behind the desk.
 In 2020, after almost eight years at the network, she quit.
-Now, advocacy for racial and gender equality is at the centre of her work.
+Now, advocacy for racial and gender equality is at the center of her work.

-“I realised that there’s more power in me speaking out instead of just going along with the grain,” she said of her career shift.
+“I realized that there’s more power in me speaking out instead of just going along with the grain,” she said of her career shift.
 “It’s not an easy thing to do, to put yourself on the frontline and to be bold, but the more that I can be honest, the more I know that I am doing the right thing.”

 “My goal is to think about the marathon, not just the one particular race that I’m running that day.”

-You’re a successful sports journalist, a host, a podcaster and you run a nonprofit foundation.
+You’re a successful sports journalist, a host, and a podcaster and you run a nonprofit foundation.
 How do you handle all the work?

 When the pandemic hit I thought there wouldn’t be much work, but it’s been just the opposite.
-One, I have a good assistant—I’m not organised but I try to keep people around me who are very organised.
+One, I have a good assistant—I’m not organized but I try to keep people around me who are very organized.
 And, two, I’m really dedicated to what I’m doing.
 I don’t take projects just for the money or because it looks good.
 So it doesn’t feel like I am super busy, even if it is a lot of work.

 My goal is to think about the marathon, not just the one particular race that I’m running that day.